As You Age, Life Gets Funnier

 Mrs Bright looked down in disbelief.
 But when she looked up again all the kids were staring at her.
 Some were slack jawed, others were shaking their heads.
 But one, a little quicker than the others, boomed his incredulous voice from the back of the room.

 Mrs Bright scoffed.
-'Obviously too old to want to answer that question Gerald.
-But thanks for your interest; it's really touching.'
+'Awwwh thanks for the interest; Jack.
+It's really touching.'
 And she laughed.

 She was 58 at the time and dined out on the story for months.